 Some brands are much more well-known than others, and it makes it easier to get in touch with customer service if you have a problem.
 Choosing a reputable brand will also give you the peace of mind that comes with knowing you have years of experience backing your product, and it also gives them time to perfect their paint so it has fewer chances of chipping, cracking, or peeling away with heavy traffic.
 Rust-Oleum, Behr, KILZ, INSL-X, and Olympic are a few of the more well-known companies.

-Once you settle on a brand and know the different preparation requirements needed for your best deck paint, it’s time to start comparing products.
+Once you settle on a brand and know the different preparation requirements needed, it’s time to start comparing products.
 Having a set core of considerations in mind will help speed up the comparison process, and it can also make it quicker to decide between the final two or three products.
-The best deck paint buying considerations are as follows:
+The buying considerations are as follows:

 Deck paint can be expensive, so you want to ensure you’re getting a durable option that can withstand a lot of wear and tear.
 Check and see if it has water-resistant properties in the formula because this will create waterproof seal.
 The paint should also have UV protection so it doesn’t fade from the sunlight.
 It shouldn’t crack, chip, or bubble up with heavy traffic either.